 Lying on a job application is nothing new.
 But, with the economy in turmoil and jobs more difficult to secure, the amount of people who take chances and exaggerate on a resume or application has grown exponentially.

-What are some of the most common lies hiring managers hear when interviewing candidates for an open job position?
+What are some of the most common lies hiring managers to hear when interviewing candidates for an open job position?

 What makes a potential employee decide to risk it all and submit false information?
-Chances are that at some point, the person will be caught.
+The chances are that at some point, the person will be caught.
 Even so, some people will do or say anything to get their dream job.
 Others feel that the only way to get to the top is to fudge some facts along the way.

-Fear of agesim:
+Fear of ageism: